-This US-based study will leverage multicentre health record, survey, and interview data to precisely characterise inotrope practices and the range of nuanced contexts surrounding their administration.
-Via a mixed methods analysis, novel insights regarding clinician- and institution-specific factors driving inotrope practice variation as well as barriers and facilitators to practice change will inform the design of future research seeking to understand causal effects of inotrope use across a variety of nuanced clinical contexts.
-Furthermore, the integration of quantitative and qualitative findings may be used to guide quality improvement efforts seeking to optimise inotrope use through reducing unnecessary inotrope practice variation and promoting patient-centred inotrope therapies, uncovering insights relating to whether cardiac inotrope practice variation may be warranted versus unwarranted.
-The mixed methods research proposed includes considerations for trustworthiness (e.g., mediated allocation concealment, audit and coding meetings, member checking).
-Regular discussions between qualitative and clinical experts on the team will enhance data integration and interpretation of findings while ensuring rigor in methods [26,37].
+This US-based study will leverage multicentre health record, survey and interview data to precisely characterise inotrope practices and the range of nuanced contexts surrounding their administration.
+Via a mixed methods analysis, novel insights regarding clinician-specific and institution-specific factors driving inotrope practice variation as well as barriers and facilitators to practice change will inform the design of future research seeking to understand causal effects of inotrope use across a variety of nuanced clinical contexts.
+Furthermore, the integration of quantitative and qualitative findings may be used to guide quality improvement efforts seeking 3 to optimise inotrope use through reducing unnecessary inotrope practice variation and promoting patientcentred inotrope therapies, uncovering insights relating to whether cardiac inotrope practice variation may be warranted versus unwarranted.
+The mixed methods research proposed includes considerations for trustworthiness (eg, mediated allocation concealment, audit and coding meetings, member checking).
+Regular discussions between qualitative and clinical experts on the team will enhance data integration and interpretation of findings while ensuring rigour in methods.^{26 37}

 To enhance the robustness of the research plan, alternative approaches have been developed to address potential limitations, if found to exist during the conduct of the study.
-First, the observational cohort study (Phase 1) and survey (Phase 2) may find low variation across clinicians and institutions; however, this is unlikely based on preliminary findings which support significant multicentre variation in cardiac inotrope use patterns [9].
-In this event, the sampling strategy for Phase 2 will emphasise diversity of institution-level characteristics based on judgment from clinical experts on the research team.
+First, the observational cohort study (phase I) and $\bf 8$ survey (phase II) may find low variation across clinicians and institutions; however, this is unlikely based on preliminary findings which support significant multicentre variation in cardiac inotrope use patterns.
+In this event, the sampling strategy for phase II will emphasise diversity of institution-level characteristics based on judgement from clinical experts on the research team.
 Another limitation may be encountered if survey responses or interview recruitment are initially lower than anticipated.
-In this event local clinical leadership across institutions surveyed may be engaged to uncover and address reasons for non-responses; and the number of survey questions may be reduced, survey format and timing may be varied, and survey value may be reinforced.
-For the interviews, clinicians who are already engaged within the MPOG Cardiac Surgery Quality Improvement Subcommittee can be invited as additional participants [38].
-Finally, by nature of qualitative data analysis, transferability of results cannot be predicted, however sufficient methodology and analytical details will be provided within all subsequent reports and publications to support judgment of transferability, according to mixed methodology best practices.
+In this event, local clinical leadership across institutions surveyed may be engaged to uncover and address reasons for non-responses; and the number of survey questions may be reduced, survey format and timing may be varied and survey value may be reinforced.
+For the interviews, clinicians who are already engaged within the MPOG Cardiac Surgery Quality Improvement Subcommittee can be invited as additional participants.
+Finally, by nature of qualitative data analysis, transferability of results cannot be predicted; however, sufficient methodology and analytical details will be provided within all subsequent reports and publications to support judgement of transferability, according to mixed methodology best practices.